florian-beetz/bachelor-thesis/thesis.md

 however it is planned that those classes are replaced with supported alternatives in a future Java version [@Mac2017].

-While Java 9 provides to modify and partly circumvent the module system with command line switches to both the Java launcher `java` and the Java compiler `javac` as shown in [@tbl:commandline_flags], the only long-term solution is to move away from deprecated, unsupported ++API and find supported replacement solutions [@Inden2018].
+While Java 9 provides the possibility to modify and partly circumvent the module system with command line switches to both the Java launcher `java` and the Java compiler `javac` as shown in [@tbl:commandline_flags], the only long-term solution is to move away from deprecated, unsupported ++API and find supported replacement solutions [@Inden2018].
 The command line switches can be used to override module descriptors to export packages or open packages to reflection, or manually add a reads relation between modules.